There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: You.

-Cons: Obviously this is all dependent on the venue, but what you can do is incorporate the meeting-place into a more elaborate date.
-For instance, say you met at a bookstore.
+Say you met at a bookstore.
 You can take her to dinner and a four-star hotel, but as part of the date you casually swing by the old bookstore to do a little browsing.
-You don't even need to pop the question there, but incorporating it into the evening will add a personal flourish to your proposal.
+You don’t even need to pop the question there, but incorporating it into the evening will add a personal flourish to your proposal.

 The Hot-Air Balloon

-If she likes: 3rd-tier chick flicks like Maid in Manhattan Never Been Kissed, and Sweet Home Alabama
+If she likes: 3rd-tier “chick flicks” like Maid in Manhattan, Never Been Kissed, and Sweet Home Alabama.

 Pros: It'll give her something to talk and brag about, even if her friends roll their eyes behind her back.
 Okay, and we'll be honest, there's something undeniably thrilling about floating over the country at sunset, toasting champagne, and making out with your new fiancée.